Descanonge/neba/docs/source/data/usage.rst

     # or
     di_cls = store["SST"]

-If multiple interface0 have the same shortname, they can only be accessed by their ID.
+If multiple interfaces have the same shortname, they can only be accessed by their ID.
 Trying to access with an ambiguous shortname will raise a KeyError.

 You can directly register an interface with a decorator::